Fighting in swing states, Trump also forced to play defense

 Fighting in swing states, Trump also forced to play defenseNew

 WASHINGTON (AP) — President Donald Trump is being forced to play Electoral College defense with a trip to Iowa, a state he won handily in 2016 but where Democrat Joe Biden is making a late push.
 Trump’s heavy travel this week, including his rally Wednesday in Des Moines, reflects his uphill climb three weeks before the election.
-He has already visited Pennsylvania and Florida and will head to another battleground state, North Carolina, that he likely can’t win without.
-Also on his schedule besides Iowa is Georgia, another state he once thought was in his grasp but where recent polling shows Biden improving.
+Trump has visited Pennsylvania and Florida and will head to another battleground state, North Carolina, that he likely can’t win without.
+Also on Trump’s schedule is Georgia, another state he once thought was in his grasp but where recent polling shows Biden improving.
+Biden doesn’t have any public campaign events scheduled Wednesday.